fslev/selenium-jutils/Readme.md

 ## Details
 Please take a look over the project tests in order to get a clearer picture on how the WebContext and Retry on error mechanism work.
-You need to start the Selenium Grid and the Grocery application via the docker compose from _src/test/resources_:
+You need to start the Selenium Grid and the Grocery application via docker compose, from _src/test/resources_:
 ```
 docker-compose -f selenium-grid.yml up
 ```